 America has been heavily influenced by the Bible, but she has never been a truly biblical nation or a truly godly nation.
-From the 17th century, America has always been a mixed multitude, and genuine Christians have been a small minority.
+From the 17th century, America has always been a mixed multitude, and genuine born again Christians have been a small minority.

 What America has been above all else is a land of freedom: an unprecedented haven of personal liberty to pursue one’s individual dream.

 Many came to America for religious freedom, but more came purely for personal freedom and economic opportunity.

 For this reason it has rightly been said that “the United States is both the most religious nation on earth and the most secular, the most devout and the most commercial” (John Gordon, An Empire of Wealth, p. xvii).

 And this was true from its inception.
 The first Americans were “a colony of adventurers” who represented a bewildering assortment of nationalities and religious views and who came for all sorts of reasons.
 The first colonies were at least as much about commerce as about God.

 Even those who came to America for religious freedom, such as the Pilgrims, came for economic opportunity as well.
 America has always been pre-eminently a nation of enterprise and commerce.